matthewcheok/JSONCodable/README.md

 ```

 ## Working with JSON Strings
 The convenience initializer `init?(JSONString: String)` is provided on `JSONDecodable`.
-You may also use `func JSONString() throws -> String` to obtain a string equivalent of your types.
+You may also use `func toJSONString() throws -> String` to obtain a string equivalent of your types.

-Refer to the included playground for more information.
+Refer to the `Demo` project in the workspace for more information.
+You might experience issues executing the playground in Xcode 7.0 Beta.

 ## License